shuhuayu/dist-sign-momentum/README.md

 # Introduction

-This repository contains the implementations for the distributed sign momentum algorithm in our paper: [Distributed Sign Momentum with Local Steps for Training Transformers](https://arxiv.org/abs/2411.17866).
-We implemented our algorithm in the [fairscale](https://github.com/facebookresearch/fairscale) framework.
+This repository contains the implementations for the distributed sign momentum algorithm with local steps (DSM-LS) in our paper: [Distributed Sign Momentum with Local Steps for Training Transformers](https://arxiv.org/abs/2411.17866).
+We implemented our algorithm in the [fairscale](https://github.com/facebookresearch/fairscale) framework, and the global optimizer is distributed across GPUs for memory efficiency.
 You can install the modified fairscale from source.
 ```python
 git clone git@github.com:shuhuayu/dist-sign-momentum.git
 cd fairscale